 With £230 in an envelope I called at Montpelier Accountants to hand the cash over to be banked through the Chamber of Trade bank account, to discover Mrs Sadie Robinson had been in and left a cheque for £100!

-So all in all that finished Friday off exceptionally well, but don’t forget to vote for the Skipton money too if you haven’t done already!
+So all in all that finished Friday off exceptionally well.

 Helping Hand from the Past

-The Thornton Cleveleys Past Facebook Group have donated a very generous £275 to the fund that’s aiming to see four working clock faces ticking again in the shelter on Cleveleys sea front. (https://www.facebook.com/groups/ThorntonCleveleysPast/)
+The Thornton Cleveleys Past Facebook Group donated a very generous £275 to the fund that’s aiming to see four working clock faces ticking again in the shelter on Cleveleys seafront.

-The Group, with almost 3000 members, enjoys finding and sharing photos and memories of the area in the past, and held their second get together event on Saturday, nominating the Clock fund as their chosen charity for the night.
+The Group, with almost 3000 members, enjoys finding and sharing photos and memories of the area in the past.
+They held their second get together event on Saturday, nominating the Clock fund as their chosen charity for the night.
 They join a number of other businesses and groups who have donated their time and money to see this iconic building restored to its former glory.

-The campaign to get the shelter restored was launched by Visit Cleveleys this summer and we’ve been overwhelmed by the support it’s received from you, the public, and the way that it’s brought the community together.
+The Save our Clock Shelter Campaign was launched by Visit Cleveleys in the summer of 2014 and we’ve been overwhelmed by the support it’s received from you, the public, and the way that it’s brought the community together.
 It’s one of the last remaining pieces of original Cleveleys and it was clear right from the first photo showing the state it was in after the storms last winter, that people wanted to see it restored and preserved for the future.
-Many of the roof tiles had blown off, the paintwork was sandblasted and tatty, and along with the clocks which have been missing and not working for many years it looked generally unloved and captured everyone’s attention.
+Many of the roof tiles had blown off, the paintwork was sandblasted and tatty.
+Along with the clocks which had been missing and not working for many years it looked generally unloved and captured everyone’s attention.

-Several weeks into the campaign, Wyre Council have now reroofed and painted it which made a massive transformation, and now the community is raising funds to get four working clocks ticking in the top again.
+Several weeks into the campaign, Wyre Council had reroofed and painted it which made a massive transformation, and now the community is raising funds to get four working clocks ticking in the top again.

 The campaign is going well, this latest donation brings the running total to almost £1500 with money having been received from some local businesses and many local individuals who wanted to help, including a huge bag of 20p pieces from Pete the busker!
 Manor Beach Primary School have also pledged to take a big role in the fundraising when school starts in September.